dustdustinthewind/tf2-snowball-fight/scripts/vscripts/snowball_fight/README.md

-momentus

-we're making a game in vscript cause we're insane
+snowball fight!

+arena-esque gamemode where you must freeze the opposing team using snowballs!

 how to install
 - click green code button up there and then "download zip"
-- open `momentus-main` then extract those files into `[gamedirectory]/tf/custom/momentus/scripts/vscripts/momentus`
+- open `tf2-vscript-snowball-fight-main` then extract those files into `[gamedirectory]/tf/custom/snowball_fight/scripts/vscripts/snowball_fight`

 how to run
-- `script_execute momentus/exec` in tf2 console
+- `script_execute snowball_fight/exec` in tf2 console (you may need to call twice)
-- todo: make this a special shortcut heh